bogdanzarioiu/Readahad_PrivacyPolicy/README.md

  11. Contact Us

 **1. Personal Information Collection and Use**

-<br>We may receive technical information about your device, for example, its IP address or operating system.
+We may receive technical information about your device, for example, its IP address or operating system.

 **2. Personal Information Sharing**

 We do not share any personal information.

 **3. Tracking Technologies**

 Neither Readahad nor any third party services are using tracking technologies.

 **4. Social Logins**